AdriaPadilla/Tweetloader/README.md

 This script will download the 3.200 most recent tweets of any Twitter public account.

+### Data collected (columns in the final dataset) ###
+- "Tweet Date" for each tweet
+- "Retweet count" for each tweet
+- "fav count" for each tweet
+- "If tweet is a reply": username from users involved in conversation
+- "if hashatags in the tweet": a list of hashtags for each tweet
+- "mentions": inside for each tweet
+- "Tweet": text
+- media in the tweet
+- if it's reply, the date from the original tweet

 ## 2. Twitter API Limitations

 **Particular** ***"GET statuses/user_timeline"*** **method limitations:**